SethCodesABitForSchool/Birds-Canada/README.md

-# Codes to Export the data to an excel file
+# Codes to Export the data to an excel file  - bird data 1

 - install.packages("openxlsx")
 - library(openxlsx)